codefellows/code-challenges/matching-leafs/readme.md

     parameter node <- root node
-    parameter callback <- function to use while traversing if node is not undefined or null pass node to callback -> if this returns false, stop program and return false traverse node.left
+    parameter callback <- function to use while traversing if node is not undefined or null if node does not have a left or right child pass node to callback -> if this returns false, stop program and return false traverse node.left
       traverse node.right